PASS 3: Temporal Dynamics

 }

-Temporal Marker: After flooding and complaints
+Temporal Marker: Post-construction, after flooding complaints were received

 Mental State: deliberate